ikunetwork/WhitePaper/README.md

 * Asia: up to ~10 years
 * U.S.: up to 12 years<sup>[36](#f36)</sup>

 IKU is designed to directly monetize biotech research data, regardless of patent policy, as rights are based in the copyright of the research data generated.
 By design, the IKU model is much less expensive in capital and time, with significantly greater probability of scientific success.
 Such strategy compresses the R&D pipeline, allowing for value inflection to be reached more efficiently - accelerating market entry of inexpensive, safe biotechnologies.
 In short, patents stifle innovation.
 Copyrights do not.

-[insert comparison chart?]

 We anticipate these efficiencies allow for longevity escape velocity — the point at which, for every year you're alive, science is able to extend your life for more than a year.
 The holdup to achieve these efficiencies is not the science, but the incentive to mobilize resources to realize the science.
 Blockchains enable digitally programmable incentive models to coordinate resources where it was not previously possible.

-### The IKU Approach: A Fat Protocol for Digital Rights
+### The IKU Model

 IKU provides the infrastructure for a liquid, bio R&D network to advance productivity by orders of magnitude.
 The IKU Network (the "Network") will serve to provide value exchange entry and exit opportunities through a fungible digital licensing mechanism enforced on a blockchain.
 Consider IKU as the Manhattan Project for R&D efficiency, with Figure C contextualizing its benefits: